Union Carbide and Asbestos

 An internal memo was discovered in which an executive stated that the company should profit as much as possible from asbestos in the decades before people would start to get sick.

 Union Carbide was never so overwhelmed by asbestos litigation that it had to file for bankruptcy or create an asbestos trust to help compensate victims.
-However, it is still battling lawsuits and defending its actions in the past.
+It continues to defend against lawsuits today.

 Page Edited by Patient Advocate Dave Foster